+They do not refer to the dose the patient has been prescribed, nor do they tell the patient what medicines to take, or at what time to take their medicine.
 Instead, auxiliary labels are supplementary to a prescription label – providing extra information to the patient to ensure that the administration, use, and storage of that medicine is done in a way that minimizes any harm to both the patient and their medicines.

-As pharmacy technicians, you must be familiar with these labels – some of which you may have come across before.
+Pharmacy technicians must be familiar with all auxiliary labels – some of which you may already have come across.
 Others you may not yet recognize.

 For the PTCB test, you may be asked questions that ask you to identify an example of an auxiliary label from four possible answers.

 You should also be able to appreciate the bigger picture – of how common it is for patients not to take their medicines – what is referred to as adherence.
 The more that patients adhere to their prescribed medication, the greater adherence they display.

 Clear communication to the patient about the need to maintain or increase adherence and the need to abide by prescription instructions and auxiliary labels is paramount.
-This is one of the core duties of healthcare professionals and it is always worth bearing this broader context in mind when we think about the value that auxiliary labels have the capacity to bring.
+This is one of the core duties of healthcare professionals, and it is always worth bearing this broader context in mind when we think about the value that auxiliary labels have the capacity to bring.